MetalKamina/TNAP/README.md

 # How To Use - GUI
 To use the GUI, first run the script "Main.py."
 Click either "open file" or "open folder."
 Select either file(s) or a folder of files.
 Once selected, the display will list each of the images, filename, and AI/manmade status as well as confidence level.
 When files are done processing, a CSV file of the results can be downloaded.

+# How To Use - CLI
+To use the CLI, run the script with the argument -cli after the filename.
+Navigate to a folder or use the full folder path, and use the filename to run the model.
+Full folders can be run using the folder name.
+Use command "save" to save the most recent folder run to the current directory.

 # Info For Nerds
 The three nodes of our predictor are a random forest classifier, a convolution neural network, and a k-neighbors classifier.